singlestore-labs/terraform-provider-singlestoredb/README.md

-# Terraform provider for SingleStoreDB Cloud
+# Terraform Provider for SingleStoreDB Cloud

 `terraform-provider-singlestoredb` is the Terraform provider for the SingleStoreDB Cloud API.